 Ask the below questions to yourself.

-- As a child, Were you ever asked to sit with your legs crossed?
+- Did someone ask you to sit with your legs crossed in your childhood?

 - Can you go for a walk at any time of the day and would feel safe?